|

 SECOND-

-other gill plate so the monel is now hanging down
+down under the other gill plate so the monel is now hanging down

 |